Robert Moses State Park: History

 In 2013, a $7.7 million dredging and beach restoration project was conducted to replenish beaches damaged during Hurricane Sandy.
 The project used about 520000 cuyd of sand removed during dredging of the Captree State Park boat canal to restore beaches at Robert Moses State Park.

 A $1.7 million project to increase energy efficiency and install a 500-kilowatt solar photovoltaic power system at the park was announced in 2015.
 The planned improvements aim to make Robert Moses State Park the first energy-neutral state park in the United States.

 In 2019 a proposal was made by Manhattanville representative Daniel J. O'Donnell to rename Robert Moses State Park in the light of a re-evaluation of the history of Long Island and the legacy of Robert Moses.
 The bill did not include a proposal for a new name.
-In February of 2021 the bill progressed on to the New York State Assembly calendar, where as of December 2021 it still sits.
+In February 2021 the bill progressed on to the New York State Assembly calendar, where as of December 2021 it still sits.

 As of 2014, the facility attracts approximately 3.5 million visitors per year.